agrifooddatacanada/OCA_training_pathway/create_first_schema.md

 ## Flagged Attribute
 On the Main tab specify Flagged Attribute for sensitive data (e.g. names of people, government identification, birth date etc.).
 Marking an entry with a “Y” will allow you to flag any attributes where identifying information about entities may be captured.
 Leaving it blank means the attributes are not flagged.

+Flagging an attribute acts as an alert to researchers that they should be cautious with flagged data.

 With Flagged Attributes marked Y all corresponding data can be treated as high-risk throughout the data lifecycle and encrypted or removed at any stage.

 ![flagged attribute example](/pictures/chicken_flagged_attribute.PNG)